 Borrowers have the ability to qualify based on a 12 or 24 month average of deposits using their personal and/or business bank accounts.
 Tax returns are typically not required with this type of loan but borrowers should have a minimum of the 600 credit score and up to 90% loan to value allowed on personal and business accounts.
 The minimum loan amount is $150,000 with a maximum jumbo loan of $3 million.

 There are multiple benefits to this type of loan, not just the bank statement perks.
-There’s no prepayment penalty, interest-only options are available, gift funds are allowed for closing costs, and even borrowers who have had recent foreclosures, bankruptcies, or short sales can be approved with proper explanation.
+There are no prepayment penalties, interest-only options are available, gift funds are allowed for closing costs, and even borrowers who have had recent foreclosures, bankruptcies, or short sales can be approved with proper explanation.

-This refinance option works for condominiums, townhouses, and owner-occupied homes and cash out refinance is can be used for home improvements.
+This refinance option works for condominiums, townhouses, multi-family IE: 2-4 Plex and owner-occupied homes and cash out refinance can be used for home improvements.
 This is typically a 2 to 4-week average close time but most of my loans get close around three weeks.

 If you are considering a refinance on your Southern California home, contact me today to find out more about refinancing if you are self-employed.
 I can walk you through all the options and we can discuss a few prequalification questions over the phone.